TelentiLab/Omni/README.md

 ## What Is New

 **Variant Summary**: In the most recent release, we added a summary box that will show up when the user is querying a specific variant with *rsid*.
 Some high-level information will be extracted and processed into a introduction wiki, summary on related genes will also be displayed when available.
+The summary is now limited to coding variants, and will be extended to non-coding variants in the future.

 <img src="res/summary_box.png">